AnkitaS210/PrepInsta-Winter-Internship/Week 02: Frog Leap Game in Python/README.md

 # Frog Leap Game in Python
 Welcome to the Frog Leap Game, a whimsical Python implementation of the classic puzzle game!

+# Objective:
-# Objective: Switch the positions of the green and brown frogs to win the game.
+Switch the positions of the green and brown frogs to win the game.

 # Problem statement
-Create famous 'Frog leap' puzzle game.
-Try completing the game before starting to get an idea about its working.
+Create a famous 'Frog leap' puzzle game.
 [Demonstration](https://www.neok12.com/games/leap-froggies/leap-froggies.htm).

 # How to Play